Skip to content

 Clinically Relevant Bottom Line

-At this stage, we would not recommend relying on the YOS Score or even your own judgement!
-Identifying the febrile infant with SBI is difficult, and many local guidelines recommend a full septic work up, with empiric treatment while you await negative cultures.
-We are still searching for that elusive, multivariate predictive model with high sensitivity which can identify low risk patients, and prevent unnecessary and invasive tests, antibiotics and hospitalisation.
+At this stage, we would not recommend relying on the YOS Score or even your own judgment!
+Identifying the febrile infant with SBI is difficult, and many local guidelines recommend a full septic workup with empiric treatment while you await negative cultures.
+We are still searching for that elusive, multivariate predictive model with high sensitivity which can identify low-risk patients and prevent unnecessary and invasive tests, antibiotics and hospitalisation.

 Reviewed by: Tina Abi Abdallah